 Live Poll Example:

-If you want to create such facebook voting polls and have no coding experience, follow these simple steps and you will be create your own facebook poll on page.
+If you want to create such Facebook voting polls and have no coding experience, follow these simple steps, and you will be able to create a poll on your Facebook page.

 Create a Live Poll on Facebook Page